-To help students grow as decision makers, creative problem solvers, and persuasive communicators; to: • open their minds to see and think in new ways.
+To help students grow as decision makers, creative problem solvers, and persuasive communicators; Typography 1 will encourage students to:

-- practice asking the right questions. - improve self-confidence and assertiveness. - practice clear communication of message content. - encourage a discerning awareness and recognition of the structure and shape of letterforms. - promote experimentation and creative manipulation of letterforms and typography. - effectively communicate ideas through typography. - understand relationships among letterforms, text, typefaces, symbols and other imagery. - refine layout and composition skills. - meet deadlines. - develop valid and persuasive rationale. - make effective oral and written presentations. - build a body of impressive design work.
+- open their minds to see and think in new ways. - practice asking the right questions. - improve self-confidence and assertiveness. - practice clear communication of message content. - encourage a discerning awareness and recognition of the structure and shape of letterforms. - promote experimentation and creative manipulation of letterforms and typography. - effectively communicate ideas through typography. - understand relationships among letterforms, text, typefaces, symbols and other imagery. - refine layout and composition skills. - meet deadlines. - develop valid and persuasive rationale. - make effective oral and written presentations. - build a body of impressive design work. - practice performing with professional behavior.